unixwzrd/UnicodeFix/README.md

 UnicodeFix comes with a full, automated test suite:

-- Runs every feature & scenario on files in `data/`
+- Drives every scenario against the canonical file list in `data/`
-- Outputs to `test_output/` (by scenario, with diffs and word counts)
+- Writes diffs and normalized word-count summaries into `test_output/<scenario>/`
+- Run it with: `tests/test_all.sh`
-- Clean up with: `./test/test_all.sh clean`
+- Clean up with: `tests/test_all.sh clean`
+- STDIN/STDOUT coverage skips the binary fixtures (everything else still runs on them)
-- Plug into your CI/CD pipeline or just use as a "paranoia check" before shipping anything
+- Plug into your CI/CD pipeline or just use it as a "paranoia check" before shipping anything

 **Pro tip:** Run the tests before you merge, publish, or email a "final" version.